pkevin24/Portfolio-Webpage/README.md

 # Portfolio
 Built a portfolio webpage using ReactJs
-Check out int the following  link: https://zealous-jang-30d698.netlify.app/contactfeedback change the directory to Portfolio-webpage-main(cd Portfolio-webpage-main) Go to terminal and paste the following code
+Check out in the following  link: https://zealous-jang-30d698.netlify.app/contactfeedback change the directory to Portfolio-webpage-main(cd Portfolio-webpage-main) Go to terminal and paste the following code